-The global strategy on oral health, which was adopted in May 2022, focuses on six objectives: oral health governance, oral health promotion/prevention, oral health workforce, oral health care integrated in primary health care (PHC) and universal health coverage, oral health information systems, and oral health research 30.
-Oral health being the most common noncommunicable disease in the region, the WHO regional office for South-East Asia has published an action plan to reach universal health coverage for oral health.
+The global strategy on oral health, which was adopted in May 2022, focuses on six objectives: oral health governance, oral health promotion/prevention, oral health workforce, oral health care integrated in PHC and universal health coverage, oral health information systems, and oral health research.30 Oral health being the most common noncommunicable disease in the region, the WHO regional office for South-East Asia has published an action plan to reach universal health coverage for oral health.
 Certain core actions could be applied similarly to address oral health in rural populations.
-The first being to establish an effective national oral health coordinating entity, which can allow for effective planning, resource management, and should include a capacity to work with private sectors 30.
-Secondly, to strengthen and expand health-promoting environments through policies and activities that foster environments more conducive to health and empowers population to improve their own oral health and well-being 30.
-Furthermore, an integrated oral health workforce planning must be ensured, as well as the design and implementation of effective workforce models, which can address shortages and misdistributions of oral health professionals 30.
-Finally, the action plan touches on teledentistry and the importance of the promotion of patient-centred digital innovations to lower access thresholds and foster inclusiveness 30.
+The first being to establish an effective national oral health coordinating entity, which can allow for effective planning, resource management, and should include a capacity to work with private sectors.30 Secondly, to strengthen and expand health-promoting environments through policies and activities that foster environments more conducive to health and empowers population to improve their own oral health and well-being.30 Furthermore, an integrated oral health workforce planning must be ensured, as well as the design and implementation of effective workforce models, which can address shortages and misdistributions of oral health professionals.30 Finally, the action plan touches on teledentistry and the importance of the promotion of patient-centred digital innovations to lower access thresholds and foster inclusiveness.30

-The WHO has published a global policy recommendation on increasing access to health workers in remote and rural areas 31.
-One key factor is education: medical schools play a major role by enrolling students from rural backgrounds and/or establishing schools in remote areas.
+The WHO has published a global policy recommendation on increasing access to health workers in remote and rural areas.31 One key factor is education: medical schools play a major role by enrolling students from rural backgrounds and/or establishing schools in remote areas.
 This should be paired with curricula suitable for rural health needs and students’ rotations in rural areas.
 Secondly, regulatory interventions should be implemented, which create conditions for rural health workers to do more, to make the most of compulsory service requirements, and provide education subsidies with enforceable agreements of return of service in rural or remote areas.
 Financial incentives are also recommended, such as hardship allowances and housing grants, to outweigh the opportunity costs associated with working in rural areas.
 Finally, personal and professional support are critical to ensure rural health worker retention.
 It is important to pay attention to living conditions for health workers and their families, provide a good and safe working environment, implement appropriate outreach activities to facilitate cooperation between health workers, and support the development of professional networks.

 Interventions to improve oral health amongst rural communities

-Given the rising problematic of rurality as a determinant of oral health, several interventions have been found to improve access to services.
+Given that rurality is a determinant of oral health, several interventions have been developed to improve access to services.

 Mobile dental clinics provide an innovative solution to cater to rural populations who do not have access to dental health care services in their community.
-These clinics can provide a variety of dental treatments for a large number of patients, in a controlled environment with a high standard of infection control 32.
-Data indicates that mobile dental clinics can decrease missed appointments and directly address transportation problems seeing as the clinics are transported to areas where transportation is difficult 32.
-In addition, costs to set up a mobile clinic are much more moderate compared to a conventional clinic, ranging from 200,000 to 300,000 USD, which can allow dental services to be feasible in poor rural areas 32.
-Furthermore, a case study in South Africa showed that a school-based mobile dental unit was cost efficient at 25% allocation of staff time and that a dental therapy led service could save costs by 9.1% 33.
+These clinics can provide a variety of dental treatments for a large number of patients, in a controlled environment with a high standard of infection control.32 Data indicates that mobile dental clinics can decrease missed appointments and directly address transportation problems seeing as the clinics are transported to areas where transportation is difficult.32 In addition, costs to set up a mobile clinic are much more moderate compared to a conventional clinic, ranging from 200,000 to 300,000 USD, which can allow dental services to be feasible in poor rural areas.32 Furthermore, a case study in South Africa showed that a school-based mobile dental unit was cost efficient at 25% allocation of staff time and that a dental therapy led service could save costs by 9.1%.33